westonslayton/Wolfram-Mathematica/README.md

 # Wolfram-Mathematica

-All of my mathematica work from high school and beyond; this includes notes, homeworks, and take-home quizzes
+All of my mathematica work from high school and beyond; this includes projects, notes, homeworks, and take-home quizzes